alexttz/alexttz/README.md

 ### Hi, I'm Alexander Lima! 👋

-- 🔭 I’m currently studying and looking for job opportunities as a software developer!
+- 🔭 I am an IT student and passionate about technology!
-- 🌱 I’m learning JavaScript, TypeScript, and React.
+- 🌱 I’m learning Java, JavaScript, Python and more!
 - 📫 Contact me via email: lima.alexander.las@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun facts about me: I love video games 🎮, my favorite game is World of Warcraft 🌏 (For the Horde!), I enjoy reading fiction books, listening to classic rock and heavy metal, I have two cats, Hermione 😸 and Minerva 😼, and above all, I really like to chat!